The Washington Post

 Eventually the press began to report Foster was suffering from depression.
 The Washington Post reported that Foster's “weight plummeted.”
 On August 9, 1993, The New Yorker published an article by Sidney Blumenthal—soon to become a Clinton confidant—that said Foster had lost 15 pounds due to depression.
 Gradually family members changed their stories from what they first told the Park Police.

 The 1994 report of an FBI Sheila, like The Washington Post, concealed that she spoke to the police the night of Foster's death by falsely stating, “ANTHONY has not been interviewed previously by either the United States Park Police (USPP) or the Federal Bureau of Investigation (FBI) regarding the death of her brother.”

 Sheila's FBI interview states, “Foster began to lose weight during the last six weeks prior to his death and weighed much less than he had weighed in January 1993.
 ANTHONY is unable to estimate the amount of weight Foster lost in terms of pounds.”

-The evidence does not support the claims by Blumenthal that Foster lost 15 pounds and Sheila's account that he “weighed much less”.
+does not support the claims by Blumenthal that Foster lost 15 pounds and Sheila's account that he “weighed much less”.
 Foster had a physical on December 31, 1992, before coming to Washington and he weighed 194 pounds.
 At the autopsy, July 21, 1993, his body weighed 197, a net gain of 3 pounds.